DeepMarks/DNN-Watermarking/README.md

 ```

 ## DeepMarks: The Functionality of the Black-Box
-DeepMark's main purpose is defining the functions which are called by the black-box setting.
+DeepMarks' main purpose is defining the functions which are called by the black-box setting.
 These functions include the computation of the mismatch threshold, the key generation and, finally, a counter for the response mismatch, allowing the main program the determination of the model's original owner.

 ## DNN Topology
 This program defines the model internal of the DNN used in this black-box setting.
 Thereby, a ReLU activation function is applied throughout most layers of the DNN, while a softmax function is utilized as the last activation function to normalize the output to a probability distribution over predicted output classes.